trizen/sidef/TUTORIAL.md

 ## Keywords

-Initially, Sidef was designed without any keywords.
+Originally, Sidef was designed without incorporating keywords.
 However, as it turned out, keywords can simplify the writing of code, at the cost of not having a variable with the same name as that of a keyword.

 ```ruby
 var             # declare a lexical variable